 The grant is driven by James W. Carey’s scholarship and values.
 Carey, who was committed to the study of urbanity and community, famously noted: “I think all education, all scholarship is ultimately an aspect of citizenship”.
 He was committed to understanding the social and cultural consequences of technological and media change in cities and urban communities.

 The winner(s) are announced each year at the annual ICA conference.
-Grant winners are expected to participate in the ICA conference and are required to report to the UCF on the progress of their research the year following the receipt of the grant.
+Award winners are expected to participate in the ICA conference and are required to report to the UCF on the progress of their research the year following the receipt of the award.

 2022